its-shikhar89/Get-Your-Food/README.md

-# Rasoi-Ki-Khushboo
+# Get-Your-Food

 ## Overview
-**Rasoi Ki Khushboo** is a restaurant management system designed to provide a seamless and intuitive user experience.
+**Get Your Food** is a restaurant management system designed to provide a seamless and intuitive user experience.
 The platform allows users to browse menus and book tables effortlessly.
 Built with modern technologies, it ensures a responsive design.

 ## Features
 - Interactive and responsive menu browsing.